Saudi Arabia women's national under-17 football team

-The Saudi Arabia women's national under-17 football team (منتخب السعودي لكرة القدم للإناث ما تحت 17 سنة) represents Saudi Arabia in international women's football for under 17.
-The team is controlled by the Saudi Arabian Football Federation (SAFF), the governing body for football in Saudi Arabia.
+The Saudi Arabia women's national under-17 football team represents Saudi Arabia in international women's association football at the under-17 level.
+The team is governed by the Saudi Arabian Football Federation (SAFF), the governing body for football in Saudi Arabia.

-Colloquially called "the Green Falcons", Saudi Arabia played their first match in 2023 against Kuwait U17 in a 4–1 friendly loss.

 History

 In February 2023 the Saudi Arabian Football Federation announced the establishment of the youth women's team after a long period (one year) of selecting from different part of the kingdom local women's league and even the national women's league.
 The Croatian coach Stella Gotal was selected to lead the first ever game for the national team; on 4 March 2023, Saudi Arabia played and lost their first match against Kuwait U17 team 4–1, away to Kuwait.

+Head-to-head record

+The following table shows Saudi Arabia' all-time official international record per opponent: